GeMiNiOranGe/LearnAndroidNative/README.md

 Just a small Android learning project

 >**Caution:** This project uses some configurations, which you must follow
-* Minimun SDK: API 29 ("Q", Android 10.0)
+* Minimum SDK: API 29 ("Q", Android 10.0)
 * Build config: Kotlin DSL

 ## How to install
 1. Open Android Studio
-1. Press the `Run 'app'` button
+2. Press the `Run 'app'` button
-1. Enjoy this moment
+3. Enjoy this moment